nhsconnect/gpconnect/pages/overview/overview_engage.md

 - read about the GP Connect [capabilities](overview_priority_capabilities.html) within this specification
 - see the latest specifications and release notes in the [specification directory](https://digital.nhs.uk/services/gp-connect/gp-connect-specifications-for-developers)

+## Developer ecosystem ##

+Our developer ecosystem diagram takes you through each stage of a consumer supplier journey for a typical GP Connect API project.
+Click on a stage to find out more.

 {% include developer_journey.html %}